 Please note that executing crons for virtual environments is not an available option.

-We always advise for testing the command first before adding it as a Cron Job.
+We always advise testing the command first before adding it as a Cron Job.
 To do that you will simply need to login over the SSH service for your account and simply paste the whole command in order to review the command's output and the execution.

 Once added, the Cron Job will be listed in the next section called "Current Cron Jobs".
 There you will be able to further manage your existing Cron Jobs.

 To Edit an existing Cron Job, please click on the "Edit" link next to every Cron Job on the list.
-This will bring up an editing interface which is the same as the one you have used when adding the Cron Job, however this time with values already configured.
+This will bring up an editing interface that is the same as the one you have used when adding the Cron Job, however this time with values already configured.